 Solicitor (England and Wales)

-Angela is a partner in the firm's trademark and litigation groups.
-She specialises in intellectual property litigation and matters involving trade marks and domain names.
-Angela counsels clients on disputes, brand protection, strategy and enforcement, and has extensive experience in clearing and protecting trademarks and in handling domain name and company name disputes and matters relating to trademark infringement and passing off, including litigation, advocacy, opinion and advisory work.
+Angela heads the firm’s UK Litigation and Dispute Resolution group.
+She specialises in intellectual property litigation and matters involving trade marks, copyright and domain names.
+Angela counsels clients on disputes, brand protection, strategy and enforcement.
+She has extensive experience in clearing and protecting trade marks and in handling domain name and company name disputes and matters relating to trade mark infringement and passing off, including litigation, advocacy, opinion and advisory work.
+She is also an experienced negotiator in mediations and settlement discussions.

 Angela is a solicitor advocate and certified trade mark litigator, and also serves as a domain name panellist for the World Intellectual Property Organisation ("WIPO") Arbitration and Mediation Center.
-She is an active member of the Laws & Practice Committee of the UK Chartered Institute of Trade Mark Attorneys and represents the Institute on the users committees for the IP Court and the Intellectual Property Enterprise Court.
+She has served on the official users committees for the IP Court and the Intellectual Property Enterprise Court.
 Angela is also an Irish solicitor and an attorney-at-law in the US, having been admitted to the bar of the state of New York.

 Clients describe Angela as "a superb lawyer", "diligent and meticulous", who "brings skilful analysis and tremendous insight to the projects she handles."
 "I feel confident in entrusting to her my clients' most difficult and complex problems…she is an absolute pleasure to work with."